Vcarmelli/Internship-AI-drug-discovery/README.md

 This web application focuses on visualizing molecular docking results for peptide–protein interactions in a clear, interactive interface to support antiviral drug research.

+## Project Website
+You can access the live version of this project [here](https://internship-ai-drug-discovery.vercel.app/).

 ## Screenshots